BlockchainCommons/Learning-FROST-from-the-Command-Line/04_1_Installing_Bitcoin_Tools.md

 > :book: ***What is secp256k1?*** Bitcoin uses elliptic curve cryptography (ECC) for its core cryptographic functions, such as creating a public key from a private key.
 Any ECC calculations are done with a specific elliptic curve.
-For Bitcoin, the curve used for ECC calculations is secp256k1.
+The curve used by Bitcoin for its ECC calculations is secp256k1.

 > :book: ***What is Taproot?*** Taproot was an upgrade to Bitcoin